MicrosoftDocs/cloud-adoption-framework/docs/secure/innovation-security.md

 - **Education and culture changes are critical early steps:** *You go to war with the army you have*.
 The team you have will often need to develop new skills and adopt new perspectives to understand the other parts of the DevSecOps model.
 This education and culture change takes time, focus, executive sponsorship, and regular follow up to help individuals fully understand and see the value of the change.
 Changing cultures and skills drastically can sometimes tap into the professional identity of individuals, creating potential for strong resistance.
 It's critical to understand and express the why, what, and how of the change for each individual and their situation.
 - **Change takes time:** You can only move as fast as your team can adapt to the implications of doing things in new ways.
 Teams will always have to do their existing jobs while they transform.
 It's critical to carefully prioritize what is most important and to manage expectations of how fast this change can happen.
 Focusing on a crawl, walk, run strategy, where the most important and foundational elements come first, will serve your organization well.
-- **Limited Resources:** A challenge organizations usually face early on is to find talent and skills in both security and application development.
+- **Limited resources:** A challenge organizations usually face early on is to find talent and skills in both security and application development.
 As organizations begin to collaborate more effectively, they might find hidden talent, such as developers with a security mindset or security professionals with a development background.
 - **Shifting nature of applications, code, and infrastructure:** The technical definition and composition of an application is fundamentally changing with the introduction of technologies such as serverless, cloud services, cloud APIs, and codeless applications, such as Power Apps.
 This shift is changing development practices, application security, and even empowers non-developers to create applications.

 > [!NOTE]